denoland/docs/runtime/fundamentals/standard_library.md

 npx jsr add @std/fs @std/path
 ```

-Will add those packages to your `package.json`:
+Running this command will add those packages to your `package.json`:

 ```json
 {